 I’m a little biased, but…

-I’ll grudgingly accept that the disadvantages of buckwheat pillows are legitimate!
+I’ll grudgingly accept that buckwheat pillows aren’t for everyone!

 As much as we’d like to wow every single customer, it doesn’t always work out that way.
 Some of our customers return their buckwheat pillows.
 From this return data, I have gathered an accurate perspective of consumers’ criticisms.
 90% of issues can be categorized into three groups.